TP Information Security Policy

 Information Security Policies – Written acceptable use and information security policies and procedures must be implemented and enforced to assure the security, privacy, reliability, integrity, and availability of information assets.

-Risk Assessments – The information security program must be updated, as appropriate, based on the results of the company’s risk assessment.
+Risk Assessments – The information security program must be updated, as appropriate, based on the results of the third party’s risk assessment.

-Vendor Management – Companies must implement a vendor management program to evaluate the security controls of their third-party vendors.
+Vendor Management – Third-parties must implement a vendor management program to evaluate the security controls of their vendors.
 The program must include the evaluation of security controls for new and existing vendors.

 Asset Management

-Asset Ownership – All production information assets possessed by or used by company must have a designated owner with ownership responsibilities clearly documented.
+Asset Ownership – All production information assets possessed by or used by a third-party must have a designated owner with ownership responsibilities clearly documented.

-Asset Inventory – The company must prepare an annual inventory of production information systems detailing all existing production hardware, software, and virtual assets.
+Asset Inventory – The third-party must prepare an annual inventory of production information systems detailing all existing production hardware, software, and virtual assets.

 Information Classification and Handling

-Consistent Information Handling – Companies that collect information on behalf of Medcor must protect in a manner commensurate with its sensitivity and criticality.
+Consistent Information Handling – Third-parties that collect information on behalf of Medcor must protect such information in a manner commensurate with its sensitivity and criticality.
 Security measures must be employed regardless of the media on which information is stored, the systems that

 process it, or the methods by which it is moved.
 Information must be protected in a manner that is consistent with its classification, no matter what its stage in the life cycle from origination to destruction.